yugabyte/yugabyte-db/docs/content/stable/reference/drivers/java/yugabyte-jdbc-reference.md

 ## Try it out

-This tutorial shows how to use the Yugabyte JDBC Driver with YugabyteDB.
-You’ll start by creating a three-node cluster with a replication factor of 3.
+This tutorial shows how to use the YugabyteDB JDBC Driver with YugabyteDB.
+You'll start by creating a three-node cluster with a replication factor of 3.
 This tutorial uses the [yb-ctl](/preview/admin/yb-ctl/#root) utility.
-Next, you’ll use [yb-sample-apps](https://github.com/yugabyte/yb-sample-apps/tree/master) to demonstrate the driver's load balancing features and create a Maven project to learn how to use the driver in an application.
+Next, you'll use [yb-sample-apps](https://github.com/yugabyte/yb-sample-apps/tree/master) to demonstrate the driver's load balancing features and create a Maven project to learn how to use the driver in an application.

 {{< note title="Note">}}
 The driver requires YugabyteDB version 2.7.2.0 or higher, and Java 8 or above.